cfshi/coronavirus/meeting_notes.md

 # To do and discuss

+## Misinformation:

+-  There are so many about misinformatio and social media.
+What's new?
+	- echo chamber:  misinformatio vs. informatio
+	- does misinformation get verified or reinforced?
+	- Is ther a chain of misinformation we can study?
+How does it start and by what type of people/sources?
+How did it get circulated?
+	- What type of misinformation get mostly circulated?

 - Is a social ecological model https://www.cdc.gov/violenceprevention/publichealthissue/social-ecologicalmodel.html useful method as our synthesis method?

 # checklist